finos/legend/examples/service-execution-jar/README.md

 * Create a Legend Studio project https://legend.finos.org/studio.
 * Use Legend Studio to create a Legend model.
 This model should include a service definition as shown above
-* Use Legend Studio SDLC controls and/or native Gitlab controls to merge your model to the master branch
+* Use Legend Studio SDLC controls or native Gitlab controls to merge your model to the master branch
-* Once merged, the Gitlab pipeline configured by Legend SDLC, runs various code generation plugins which generate a service execution jar.
+* Once merged, the Gitlab pipeline configured by Legend SDLC runs a code generation plugin which generate a service execution jar
+* The Gitlab pipeline also publishes the generated jar to a Gitlab Maven registry.

 As a concrete example
 * Legend Studio Project https://legend.finos.org/studio/-/view/UAT-29500652